michisco/starter-hugo-academic/content/event/supercharge-your-web-app-with-machine-learning-and-mediapipe/index.md

   without ML expertise.
 Learn how to create custom solutions and leave with exciting ideas to supercharge your web app.
 location: Google I/O 2023
+summary: Partecipating in the workshop at Google I/O 2023
 date: 2023-05-10T22:05:49.441Z
 date_end: 2023-05-10T22:45:00.000Z
 all_day: false